 - Forensic Labs

 With the constant awareness of the usefulness of Microbiology, many people are flocking towards this field to pursue some of the high salary courses after 12th science.
-Enlisted below are the popular job profiles that an aspirant can head to for making a successful career in Microbiology:
+Here are the top careers in Microbiology:

 With an aim to devise and create products that can be used in scores of applications, a Biotechnologist carries extensive research on the physical, chemical, and genetic characteristics of microbes and produce user-friendly products.
 From agriculture and pharmaceutics to genetics and food sciences, the scope of microbiology while working as a biotechnologist is broad.